moule-group/DCS-Flow/Install/Install_MacOS.md

 git clone https://gitlab.com/lucassamir1/DCS-Flow.git
 ```

-  There are three ChIMES related files (chimes_lsq, chimes_md, lsq2.py) that require permission from Nir\Goldman (goldman14@llnl.gov) to be distributed.
-Please send an email to us.
+* Installing ChIMES

+  If you want to use the machine learning method called ChIMES, please contact Nir Goldman (goldman14@llnl.gov) in order to receive the following files:

+  1. DFTB+_ChIMES.
+This is a version of the DFTB+ package that has an interface to ChIMES.
+It should substitute the standart DFTB+ package.

+  2. ChIMES binaries (chimes_lsq, chimes_md, lsq2.py).
 Put these files inside the git directory DCS-Flow/dcs/.

 ### Set environment variables